+J

+Quantum Dots

-At the same time, QD can be considered as structure - from molecules to devices ノ Quantum Dots Biomonitoring Light-Emitting Photocatalysis Drug delivery Diodes Photoconductors Photovoltaic 22 La Gene delivery Photovoltaics solar cells and 5 Photodetectors QUANTUM DOTS Light-Emitting Optical sensors CQDs Diodes (LEDs) Photo-Biomedicine & Catalysis & electrochemical Environment Others Chemi-(PEC) water luminescence splitting Electro-chemihuminescence RGB (red, green and blue) refers to a system representing the colors used on a digital display screen.
+RGB (red, green and blue) refers to a system representing the colors used on a digital display screen.
 Red, green and blue can be combined in various proportions to obtain any color in the visible spectrum.
 The RGB model uses 8 bits each - from 0 to 23 - for red, green and blue colors.

 A new goal of improving the three primary colors of the display is to minimize the problem of color mixing.
-QDs allow the production of light sources with a narrow spectrum without overlap
+QDs allow the production of light sources with a narrow spectrum without overlap.

 680

 730

+Others (LCD)

-According to classical physics, a particle with energy E less than the barrier height $U_0$ cannot penetrate-the region inside the barrier is classically forbidden.
-But the wave function associated with the free particle must be continuous at the barrier and will exhibit an exponential decay inside the barrier.
-The wave function must also be continuous on the far side of the barrier, so there is a finite probability that the particle will tunnel
+Quantum Tunneling According to classical physics, a particle with energy E less than the barrier height U_0 cannot penetrate - the region inside the barrier is classically forbidden.
+However, the wave function associated with the free particle must be continuous at the barrier and will exhibit an exponential decay inside the barrier.
+The wave function must also be continuous on the far side of the barrier, so there is a finite probability that the particle will tunnel through the barrier.

-Wave functions have a probability of disappearing on one side and reappearing on the other side.
-The first derivative of the wave functions is continuous.
-Neither the wave nor the particle disappears.
-Tunneling occurs at a barrier thickness of about 1-3 nm.
-Quantum tunneling cannot be explained using the laws of classical mechanics, where a dense potential barrier needs potential energy.
-This phenomenon is extremely important for development of new nanoelectronic devices.
+Wave functions have a probability of disappearing on one side and reappearing on the other side.The first derivative of the wave functions is continuous.Neither the wave nor the particle disappears.Tunneling occurs at a barrier thickness of about 1-3 nm.
+Quantum Tunneling Quantum tunneling cannot be explained using the laws of classical mechanics, where a dense potential barrier needs potential energy.
+This phenomenon is extremely important for the development of new nanoelectronic devices.
+Its principle of operation is used in modern devices such as the tunneling diode, scanning tunneling microscope, and quantum computing.
+It is predicted that quantum tunneling will create physical limits on how small transistors can be, due to the fact that electrons will be able to tunnel past them if they are too small.
+This is seen as one of the new consequences of quantum mechanics and is fundamental to nanotechnology.